mminer/mminer.github.com/_posts/2016-12-21-hexahedral.md

 ## Attractive

 I restricted myself to cubes, but those cubes had to look *nice*.
 Liberal use of CSS transitions and a pretty theme plucked from [Adobe Color](https://color.adobe.com) was just the ticket.
-Nothing is more disheartening than players dismissing a genuinely fun game just because it looks like a spreadsheet.
+Nothing is more disheartening than players dismissing a genuinely fun game because it looks like a spreadsheet.

 ## Hours (or at least ten minutes) of Fun